-Darcie Beaudin is a shareholder and secretary of the Lewiston, Maine firm of Skelton Taintor & Abbott.
+Darcie Beaudin is a shareholder of the Lewiston, Maine firm of Skelton Taintor & Abbott.
 Her clients benefit from her wide-ranging experience in providing counsel in matters involving:

 - General Business Law